 6. Get off the beaten path at Praia Vermelha

 Praia Vermelha (or the Red Beach) is situated on the foothills of Pao de Acucar (Sugarloaf Mountain.)
 It is a small and quiet beach that has access to an exclusive sporting club.
 The view is great and there aren’t many tourists.
-The Red Beach gets its name from the reddish rocks that surrounds the shore.
+The Red Beach gets its name from the reddish rocks that surround the shore.

-Little Extra: Celebrate New Years Eve
+Little Extra: Celebrate New Year’s Eve

-You must start your evening by doing a flower offering to the sea goddess Lemanja.
-Then you can reach Copacabana beach and the 2 million tourists joining the legendary party every year.
-The fireworks lasts about 20 minutes and are one of the world’s best pyrotechnic shows.
+After you have left your hopes and resolutions in the hands of the Ocean, you can reach Copacabana beach and the 2 million tourists joining the legendary party every year.
+The fireworks last about 20 minutes and are one of the best and most known pyrotechnic shows in the world.
 Completing the beautiful and shiny picture the many cruise boats get close to the coast to enjoy the fireworks within the bay.